Or search by topic

 What is the range of answers?

-You could show this image to children and challenge them to do a similar thing.
+You could show either a tray or an image of a large number of pencils to children and challenge them to do a similar thing.
 How about grouping in 100s?

 Tracing paper or a transparent sheet that can be placed over an image may help the children to group items in the picture into 10s.